top of page

 • Scaling often means working more hours

-For some people, freelancing works well in the short term.
-Others eventually start looking for something that isn’t purely time for money.
+For some, freelancing works well in the short term.
+Others eventually seek something that isn’t purely time for money.

 2. Selling Digital Products or Online Goods

-From online shops to downloadable products, selling online continues to appeal to people who enjoy creating something of their own.
+From online shops to downloadable products, selling online continues to appeal to those who enjoy creating something of their own.

 • Creative freedom